OPENING April 27, 2014

 Resounding Joy: Our Music Heritage

 Music plays a major role in shaping the spirituality of Saint Benedict’s Monastery in St. Joseph, Minn., as well as the liturgical life of the Catholic Church in many parishes.
 From earliest days, musicians went out from the monastery to teach music and support liturgy.
 In fact, the revenue from private music lessons often supported the Sisters on their missions, where they received minimal stipends for their work in Catholic schools and parishes.
 The Sisters were also deeply involved in both the revival of the chant tradition during the Liturgical Movement and the resurgence of contemporary hymn writing and composing that followed Vatican II.
-The exhibit includes an interactive listening station and a variety of artifacts, including early organs brought across the frontier and other instruments.
+This 2011 exhibit included an interactive listening station and a variety of artifacts, including early organs brought across the frontier and other instruments.

 We had a chance to preview the exhibit with Sister Moira Wild, museum director, and make the following videos related to the exhibit.